``There isn’t a bad seat in the house and, if your

 Three theaters were eventually torn down in the city and many felt The Cameo should experience the same fate.
 For over 40 years, The Cameo spent most of its time neglected.
 The building sat with a crumbling façade, “For Sale” sign in the window and no real plan from anyone on how this gem of downtown could be brought back to the people of the region…until now.

-ABOUT OUR OWNER, BRENT BUCHANAN
+ABOUT THE OWNER, BRENT BUCHANAN

 The Cameo found its hero in local Bristolian and music lover – Brent Buchanan.
 A lifelong resident of Bristol, Brent had never been inside the theater until the day a realtor agreed to meet him for a tour.
 Brent saw past the crumbling, yet surviving, ceilings and chipped paint.
 “It has a soul!
 I fell in love as soon as I walked through the doors.
 I began to see a future here.”
 Thus began a three-year process to purchase the building.
 There were many ups and downs along the way; however, Brent’s drive and determination to save the theater never wavered.
 On October 12, 2017, Brent proudly called himself the owner of The Cameo.
 A small first step, due to the extensive renovation, Brent’s passion to save and protect the theater has brought it to the cusp of recapturing its former greatness.